Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Introduction

-To design and evaluate our system, we ran three field deployments.
-In the first deployment (N=5), we asked qualitative researchers to use Teleoscope to explore a shared topic over the course of a few weeks, then discuss their experience and findings at a focus group.
-For the second deployment, we recruited a three-person qualitative research team of nurses to use Teleoscope as part of their data curation and analysis process and responded to their design requests.
-For the third deployment, we released a live public version of Teleoscope which is currently running, available, and has active users who provide feature requests.
+The design process for \textit{Teleoscope} spanned several years, including a series of prototypes, formative studies, and focus groups that informed the final system design.
+We conducted an extended formative study with a "simulated" research team (n=5), asking qualitative researchers to use \textit{Teleoscope} to explore a shared topic over the course of six weeks.
+The simulated research team was then convened to discuss their experience and findings at a focus group.
+We then recruited a three-person qualitative research team of nurses for a field deployment where they used \textit{Teleoscope} as part of their data curation and analysis process and responded to their design requests.
+We have also released a public, cloud-native version of \textit{Teleoscope} \cite{teleoscope2024postreview, teleoscope2024githubpostreview} that has had users in market research and public policy who have provided feature requests.